KingOfSpades/KingOfSpades-old/_posts/2022-01-17-troubelshooting-permissions-on-pods.md

 - [Overview of Rootless Podman: Part 2 - How User Namespaces Work in Rootless Containers](https://www.youtube.com/watch?v=Ac2boGEz2ww)

 ## UIDs and Namespaces
 So what are Namespaces?
 A namespace is a feature of the Linux kernel that allows you to segment resources [^Wiki2022].
-All things that make up a running system or proces are at hom in a Namespace.
-You'll find Proces ID's (PID) in there as well as mounts and user ID's (UID).
+All things that make up a running system or process are at home in a Namespace.
+You'll find Process ID's (PID) in there as well as mounts and user ID's (UID).
-Simply said, a Namespace is a organisational container to partition resources in.
-Now, your Linux base system has a great way of orchestrating all these different resources based on their unique ID's and maps proces ID's that are spawned inside a container back to the host system so that the stuff that needs running (the proceses that make up the containers) can actually get resources and stay separated from each other.
+Simply said, a Namespace is a organizational container to partition resources in.
+Now, your Linux base system has a great way of orchestrating all these different resources based on their unique ID's and maps process ID's that are spawned inside a container back to the host system so that the stuff that needs running (the processes that make up the containers) can actually get resources and stay separated from each other.

 [^Wiki2022]: https://en.wikipedia.org/wiki/Linux_namespaces